HADAS496/comics-and-Reaganomics-/index.md

  So, we’ve just done boarding the process on this historical crazy train called deinstitutionalization (and good luck saying it without your tongue taking a vacation!) —which is just a fancy term for the shift from state mental hospitals and asylums to community mental health centers.

-## This brings us full circle to where we started: the  Batman’s iconic 1974 issue whhich introduced Arkham Hospital for the criminally insane.
+## This brings us full circle to where we started: the first Batman’s iconic 1974 issue that introduced Arkham Hospital for the criminally insane.
 In particular, this is also the moment when  General Harris breaks free Two-Face and they both leave behind a very angry Joker.